gregorybesson/satn-on-steroids/README.md

 7. (very) Optional (only if you want to access some routes without passing by the proxy like the /public directory) : Use ngrok to expose YOUR BACKEND PORT (8081 in my case) to the internet: `ngrok http 8081 --subdomain=livingcolor2`
 8. Install the app: `https://livingcolor.ngrok.io/api/auth?shop=stdupont-dev.myshopify.com&host=bGl2aW5nY29sb3Iubmdyb2suaW8=&embedded=1` (bGl2aW5nY29sb3Iubmdyb2suaW8= : livingcolor.ngrok.io in base64)

+**(CAUTION: If you have already installed the app and uninstalled it, remove the keys in the database - dynamodb)**

 :rocket: Enjoy !

 # Architecture of your Shopify App